Identifying and Responding to Stalking Presented by SPARC

 8 CE Credits will be offered for TCOLE (Texas Commission on Law Enforcement) - Hours will be reported by Garland PD

-Presented by: Presented by Sgt.
-Denise Jones and Jennifer Landhuis
+Presented by: Presented by Kendra Eggleston and Jennifer Landhuis

 Date: March 21st, 2025